viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 The steps are explained below.

-1. Plug your Pi's microSD card into your computer and create a text file called `wpa_supplicant.conf`.
+1. Plug your Pi's microSD card into your computer and create a plain text file called `wpa_supplicant.conf`.

 2. Paste the following example into the file, replacing "<Name of your wireless LAN>" and "<Password for your wireless LAN>" with your credentials.